 South Africa has managed to hold on to financial stability far better than many other of the world’s countries in recent years, largely because of its prudent monetary and fiscal policies.

-Politically stable, with a stable banking system and plenty of natural resources, it is ranked by the World Bank as an ‘upper middle-income country’.
+Politically stable, with a stable banking system and plenty of natural resources, South Africa is ranked by the World Bank as an ‘upper middle-income country’.
+The country has also improved as a travel destination and taking a Traveller Health Questionnaire to Enter South Africa has become the norm for tourists seeking to visit.

 Figures from 2010 cited more than 28,000 people being directly employed in automotive manufacturing in the country, with 65,000 more on the components side.
 Around 200,000 work in automotive retail and after-sales positions.
 It is estimated that the automotive industry makes up around 7% of South Africa’s economic output.